Armagedon13/Arduino-Projects/libraries/FastLED/README.md

 Want to control a strip of leds?
 Or control 10's of thousands?
 FastLED has your back.

 FastLED is a robust and massively parallel-led driver for Arduino, Esp32, RaspberryPi,  Atmega, Teensy, Uno, Apollo3 Arm and more.
 Also runs on dirt cheap sub $1 devices, due to it's incredibly small compile size.
 High end devices can drive upto ~30k LEDS (Teensy) and ~20k on ESP32.
 Supports nearly every single LED chipset in existence.
 Background rendering (ESP32/Teensy/RaspberriPi) means you can respond to user input while the leds render.
 FastLED is the third [most popular library on Arduino](https://docs.arduino.cc/libraries/).

+FastLED has recently begun to evolve.
+While before the FastLED codebase was just a highly compatible cross platform LED driver, now it is becoming a cross platform way to generate visualizers that run on AVR, esp32, teensy, Rasperri PI etc

 ## Documentation